whoshere/drawit/drawit_readme.md

 There are plenty of other photoshop brushes on the top row for you to  experiment with.

-<p> Drawit has  no 'undo' or 'redo' button.
+Drawit has  no 'undo' or 'redo' button.
 But you can erase back to your background color using the eraser brush.
 The width of the eraser brush --- and, indeed, of almost all the non-PS brushes --- can be changed using the magic menu.
 For example, typing '10' or '20' (without quotes) into the menu will yield a rather large eraser, while typing only '1', which is the default value, will yield a fine-stroke eraser.
 I might mention that you also can use the eraser as an ordinary brush, to create some special effects.

-<p>  To erase your entire drawing, type **'xclear'** (without quotes) in the magic menu.
+ To erase your entire drawing, type **'xclear'** (without quotes) in the magic menu.
 This will clear the canvas back to your background color.

-<p> I might mention that, at any time, you can change your background color by choosing a different color from the color-picker and then typing 'b' in the magic menu.
+ I might mention that, at any time, you can change your background color by choosing a different color from the color-picker and then typing 'b' in the magic menu.
 Changing your background color will not effect any of your artwork, although it is surprising how different your artwork may appear when placed atop a different background color.

 <h2>Smudge brushes</h2>

-<p>  An effect that i enjoy a lot is to rub the canvas with my finger,  to 'smudge up' my lines.
+An effect that i enjoy a lot is to rub the canvas with my finger,  to 'smudge up' my lines.
 (I have a touch screen.)
 Both the 8th and the 13th photoshop brushes are quite delicate, and work well as smudge brushes.

-<p> This is just a personal observation.
+This is just a personal observation.
 If you like drawing, you'll find your own expressive pathways.

-<h2>Saving your work</h2>
+## Saving your work

 Like Mr.doob's harmony, when you exit the app, drawit will *automatically* save the current state of your drawing (both background color and artwork) into your computer's `localStorage`.Thus you can resume whenever you please.
 This applies only if your computer supports localStorage, as most do, but not ipads.